-On the move with: Jenny Boyer, MD, JD, PhD, a psychiatrist at the Department of Veterans Affairs in Kansas City.
-Dr. Boyer is also an alternate delegate for the Oklahoma State Medical Association and officer-at-large for the AMA Senior Physicians Section Governing Council.
+On the move with: Jenny Boyer, MD, JD, PhD, a psychiatrist at the Department of Veterans Affairs at the West Texas VA health care system in Big Spring, Texas.
+Dr. Boyer is a former alternate delegate for the Oklahoma State Medical Association and is currently serving as officer-at-large for the AMA Senior Physicians Section Governing Council.

 AMA member since: 1997.

 What inspired me to pursue a career in medicine: As a practicing clinical psychologist for the Oklahoma City Veterans Administration (VA) Medical Center, I believed that my education in clinical psychology was limited in the areas of diagnosis and the ability to treat medical or mental health and neurological conditions by a lack of knowledge and understanding of pathophysiology and pharmacology.

 In order to treat the entire patient, a knowledge of medicine is critical to be able to differentiate psychiatric conditions from neurological and medical conditions and to understand when the mind and body are either independently or jointly affecting behavior and emotions.

 How I move medicine: By being open to traditional and innovative approaches to diagnosis and treatment.
 Not all seemingly new pharmacologic agents are more effective and efficient than older, less expensive options.
 Medicine is like rain, it flows downhill, with downhill referring to the direction of progress, innovation and compassionate patient care.